Rene Bonfils – 14th October 1355

 “But what about his oath of fealty to the Prince ?
 Does that not stand for anything” John asked, desperately trying to understand the situation being described.

-The Earl was extremely patient
+The Earl frowned

 “The Compte is perhaps more than anyone else causing the breakdown of the feudal system.
 He has sworn fealty to the French king for his lands at Foix and insists that both oaths can run concurrently.
 Whenever either monarch tries to call in his feudal obligations, however, he runs away to serve the Pope or fight a crusade.
 He is devious in the extreme.”